vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Ayodhya_ (in Fyzabad District in

 U.P.) on the Ghāgrā.
 One of the seven holy cities (vide p.
 678n above).
 It is also a place of pilgrimage for Jains, as some of their saints were born there.
 Atharvaveda X. 2.
 31 and Tai, A. 1.
 27.2 (astācakrā nava dvārā devānām pūr-Ayodhyāl tasyām hiranyayah kośab svargo loko Jyoti sāvrtah ), V 60.
 24-25 and 70.
 2 (capital of king Rtuparna and of Rāma), Br.
 IV.
 40. 91, Ag.
-109. 24 (Ayodhyā pāpanāšani).
+109. 24 (Ayodhyā pāpanāśani).
 According to Rām.
 1. 5.
 5-7 the country of Kosala had Sarayū flowing through it; Ayodhyā, 12 yojanas long and three broad, was Kosala capital founded by Manu.
 Kosala was one of the 16 mahajanapadas of India in ancient times (vide Anguttara Nikāya, vol. IV. p.
 252).
 Later on, Kosala was divided into two, viz.
 Uttara Kosala and Daksina Kosala divided by the Sarjū or Ghāgrā river, The Raghu vamsa holds Ayodhyā to be capital of Uttarakosala (VI.
 71 and IX.
 1).
 Vide also Vā 88.
 20 ff. for a long line of kings of Ayodhyā from Iksvāku and P. VI.
 208. 46-47 (for Dakṣina Kosala and Uttara Kosala).
 Saketa is generally identified with Ayodhyā.
 Vide T.P. p.
 496 (gives its boundaries from SK) and under Saketa.
 Dr. B. C. Law contributes a well-documented and learned paper on 'Ayodhya' to J. of the Ganganath

 Jha.
 R. Society, vol. I. pp. 423-443 Ayogasiddhi-(under VS) L. q. by T.